Insurance is a complicated world, right?

 Claims Made vs Claims Occurring: Claims Made means claims are only covered if the insurer is notified during the policy period.
 Claims Occurring means you’re covered if the claim occurs during the policy period.

 Condition: A condition dictates what you can and can’t do within your policy.
 These are absolutes and if you don’t stick to them, you could be left uninsured.
-An example of a condition could be that you must install a Redcare intruder alarm at your club.
+An example of a condition could be that you must install a Redcare intruder alarm at your venue.

 Co-Insurance: Where you are responsible to pay an agreed percentage of any claim, usually subject to a fixed minimum and maximum payment level.